 Not much changes between the two programmes around eight months apart, but the title music does.
 In February it was Fanfare for the Common Man but by October that optimistic piece had been replaced by ominous drums.
-If there’d had to be a third election you’d suspect it would have been introduced by a funereal dirge, accompanied by Burnet scratching his fingers on a blackboard.
+If a third election had been necessary perhaps it would have been introduced by a funereal dirge, accompanied by Burnet scratching his fingers on a blackboard.

 3. Exit poll leaves quietly

 Early in the October broadcast, the BBC unveils their first ever national exit poll.
 Predicting a Labour landslide, it is horribly wrong, and they have not even alighted on a name for it: they dub it the ‘How Did You Vote’ poll, while David Butler prefers ‘pre-poll’ or ‘straw poll’.
 Either way, once the results come in, it is barely mentioned again, save for one tense situation.
 That was when Robin Day’s own fury at opinion polls is unburdened on the man that oversaw the exit survey, Humphrey Taylor: ‘It’s gone too far.’
 Then when Professor McKenzie of the LSE (as Bob was in his day job) responds to dismiss Day’s notion of banning polls during elections with an example from West Germany, the future Sir Robin spits back: ‘You’re not talking to your students now.’

 4. Bob’s PR offensive